Wabinab/xenoblade-chronicles-2/src/08_uraya.md

 "**Eheheheh!!** I guess so.
 Well, take care!"
 And they took off, with Yew and Zuo watching them off.

-Unbeknownst to them, behind the rocks outside the entrance hid some people also overwatching their journey.
-Two person, actually, probably one is his/her blade.
-They both had hoods over the heads, but the guy taking the weapon was presumably the Driver, and such muscularity, perhaps a guy.
-The other green hair ones, wearing huge glasses.
-They spoke not a word.
+Unbeknownst to them, behind the rocks outside the entrance hid 2 people also silently following them.
+Hoods over their head, one buff muscular guy strapped the weapon behind him; presumably he's a Driver.
+The other green hair, wearing huge glasses, presumably his Blade.
+They silently trailed behind.

 ![The overwatching two](images/099_eavesdropping_two.jpg)

 ---

-On the other side, a Titan ship was floating above the Cloud Sea when the emergency alarm sounded, it tilting to its side, about to wreck.
-Soldiers were dispatched; but they were no fight for Jin.
-Every step he walked, all fell to the ground, forming a meat wall.
-His sword sliced through so quickly they had not fell their flesh disintegrated into shards.
-The Blades just saw their Drivers fell dead, had not the slightest time to react, immediately turning back to Core Crystals.
-In front of the door of his destination, multiple slices and it slammed to the ground, its shards.
-Within was rows upon rows of Core Crystals.
-With explosion, the Titan ship went down, sunk below the ocean.
+Going to the other side, a Titan ship was flying above the Cloud Sea.
+Emergency alarms blared as the ship was unstable, tilting to its side, on the verge of shipwreck.
+Soldiers gathered from all chambers and laid out their defense; but Jin sliced through them all without a second chance.
+Every step he walked, at least one soldier will go down, paving a path of meat.
+So quickly his sword sliced through each of them they didn't feel their flesh cut into pieces.
+The Blades had not yet reacted, returned to their Core Crystals as their driver dies without a chance.

+He arrived at the door which he came for.
+Multiple slices cut it into pieces; he entered and saw all the crystals, rows upon rows, cabinets upon cabinets.
+A few moments later, the whole Titan ship explode, went down, and plunged straight into the ocean, never to be heard again.

 ![Jin and the room full of Core Crystals](images/100_jin_and_core_crystals.jpg)